JawedAshraf/Deathray2/Deathray readme.txt

              upon the target pixel.
 Yet higher values of x such as 3 or 4 will result in 19x19 or 25x25 sample windows.

-             Deathray uses 32x32 tiles to accelerate its processing.
-             Each tile is equipped with a border of 8 pixels around all four edges, with pixels copied from neighbouring tiles, or mirrored from within the tile if the tile edge corresponds with a frame edge.
-This apron of 8 extra pixels ensures that the default sampling of 49 windows is correct, allowing pixels near the edge of the tile to employ 49 sample windows that all have valid pixels.

-             When x is set to 2 or more, sampling will "bump" into the edges defined by the 48x48 region.
-With strong values of the de-noising parameters this will create artefacts in the filtered image.
-These artefacts are visible as a grid of vertical and horizontal lines corresponding with the 32x32 arrangement of the tiles.

- l (false) - linear processing of luma plane.
+ l (false) - redundant option to be removed

-             true or false.

-             This option allows processing in linear space instead of the default gamma space.

- c (true)  - correction after filtering.
+ c (true)  - redundant option to be removed

-             true or false.

-             This option applies a correction after filtering to limit the amount of filtering per pixel.

-             When set to false the naked NLM algorithm is used.

- z (false) - target pixel tends towards zero-weighted.
+ z (false) - redundant option to be removed

-             true or false.

-             Reduces the weight of the pixel being filtered to a minimum.
-This results in more even filtering across the tonal range from shadows to highlights.

-             The standard NLM algorithm gives the pixel being filtered the maximum weight of all.
-A refinment of the algorithm is to give the pixel being filtered the maximum weight derived from all the other pixels that were inspected.

-             This maximum of other pixels' weights is used when z is set to false.

-             When set to true, the minimum of other pixels' weights is used instead.

- b (false) - balanced weighting.
+ b (false) - option non-functional

-             true or false.

-             Attempts to balance weighting of pixels based upon their luma value.

-             This parameter is not applied to chroma planes.
+ a   (8)   - alpha sample set size.

+             limited to values in the range 8 to 128, with values rounded down to the nearest multiple of 8.

+			 Deathray2 sorts the samples in order to exclude the worst samples.
+This improves detail retention while enabling strong filtering.

 Avisynth MT
 ===========

-Deathray is not thread safe.
-This means that only a single instance of Deathray can be used per Avisynth script.
+Deathray2 is not thread safe.
+This means that only a single instance of Deathray2 can be used per Avisynth script.
 By extension this means that it is not compatible with any of the multi-threading modes of the Multi Threaded variant of Avisynth.